 Detailed quantities and instructions in the recipe card below.

 - Type: Want to know what kind of rice Chinese restaurants use?
 It’s Jasmine rice and that’s exactly what I’ve used here.
 Basmati rice will work too though it has a slightly different flavour.
-Brown rice has can work too, since any rice you use needs to be pre-cooked, but it will have a much different flavour.
+Brown rice can work too, since any rice you use needs to be pre-cooked, but it will have a much different flavour.

 - Day-old: This is so important for the best fried rice, make the rice the day before.
+I go into more depth on this below.

 - Peanut oil: This is a classic in Chinese cookery because it has a very high smoke point making it perfect for super-hot wok cooking and stir fry.
 Check that whoever you’re making this for isn’t allergic to peanuts first however you can also substitute for another high smoking point oil.
 Rice bran is my runner up!